-The Island of Tinian was an active battlefield during WWII.
+The Island of Tinian was an active battlefield during World War II.
 As a result of the invasion, occupation, and defense of the island by Japanese forces and the assault by Allied/American forces to retake the island, unexploded military munitions may still remain.
-Excavation for building foundations, roads, underground utilities, and other infrastructure could encounter unexploded military munitions in the form of UXO, DMM and/or MPPEH.
-Exposure to these MEC could result in the death or injury to workers, Marines or to the public.
-To reduce the potential hazards related to the exposure to MEC, in accordance with DoD Directive 6055.9 (DoD Ammunition and Explosive Safety Standard) and NOSSA Instruction 8020.15B, ESS documentation would be prepared that outlines specific measuers that would be implemented to ensure the safety of workers and the public.
-BMPs that would be implemented include having qualified UXO personnel perform surveys to identify and remove potential MEC items prior to the initiation of training activities and ground disturbing activities.
-Additional safety precautions could include; UXO personnel supervision during earth moving and training activities, providing MEC awareness training to Marines prior to initiating activities on Tinian, and providing MEC awareness training to construction personnel involved in grading and excavations prior to and during ground-disturbing activities.
+Excavation for building foundations, roads, underground utilities, and other infrastructure could encounter unexploded military munitions in the form of UXO, DMM and/or Materials Potentially Presenting an Explosive Hazard (MPPEH).
+Exposure to these Munitions and Explosives of Concern (MEC) could result in the death or injury to workers, Marines or to the public.
+To reduce the potential hazards related to the exposure to MEC, qualified UXO personnel would perform surveys to identify and remove potential MEC items prior to the initiation of training activities and ground disturbing activities.
+Additional safety precautions could include; UXO personnel supervision during earth moving and training activities, providing MEC awareness training to Marines prior to initiating activities on Tinian, and providing MEC awareness training to construction personnel involved in grading and excavations prior to and during grounddisturbing activities.
 The identification and removal of MEC prior to initiating construction activities and training construction personnel as to the hazards associated with unexploded military munitions would ensure that potential impacts would be minimized.
 Therefore, Alternative 1 would result in less than significant impacts to public health and safety (from UXO).

-18.2.2.4 Summary of Alternative 1 Impacts
+18.2.2.2 Summary of Alternative 1 Impacts